mbuhidar/ultrasonic_detection_adc/README.md

      sensor_2: A1
      sensor_3: A2
    ```
-4. Re-upload the Arduino sketch
+5. Re-upload the Arduino sketch

+**Note:** With chaining, cycle time increases by ~50ms per sensor added.

 ### Adjusting Sample Rate